AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

 >[!NOTE]
 >
 >You can also generate authentication credentials using the Adobe Commerce APIs.
-For details, about this process and more information about OAuth-based authentication for Adobe Commerce, see [OAuth-based authentication](https://developer.adobe.com/commerce/webapi/get-started/authentication/gs-authentication-oauth/) in the Adobe Developer documentation.
+For details about this process and more information about OAuth-based authentication for Adobe Commerce, see [OAuth-based authentication](https://developer.adobe.com/commerce/webapi/get-started/authentication/gs-authentication-oauth/) in the Adobe Developer documentation.